Linoy1995/SharedShopping/README.md

 # SharedShopping
-This project was done in partnership with [matan92]( https://github.com/matan92 ).
+This project was created in partnership with [matan92]( https://github.com/matan92 ).

 #### Techniques used:
 - Java language